-China is currently the largest end market for sales of new equipment in our industry, with our New Equipment net sales in China representing approximately one third of our global New Equipment net sales and over half of our global New Equipment unit volume.
-Changes to market and economic conditions in China, including credit conditions for our customers, or an escalation of trade conflicts between the U.S. and China, may further impact our ability to continue New Equipment net sales in China at rates consistent with prior years.
-Furthermore, as is the case in many countries where we operate, the legal and regulatory regime in China is evolving, and accordingly, we could, in the future, be required to comply with significant requirements unique to China in order to maintain access to Chinese markets.
+China is currently the largest end market for sales of new equipment in our industry, with our New Equipment net sales in China representing approximately one third fourth of our global New Equipment net sales and over half of our global New Equipment unit volume and a growing part of our Service segment.
+Changes to market and economic conditions in China, including credit conditions for our customers, or an escalation of trade conflicts between the U.S. and China, have recently impacted and may further continue to impact our ability to continue maintain New Equipment net sales in China at rates consistent with prior years.
+Furthermore, as is the case in many countries where we operate, the legal and regulatory regime changes in China, is evolving, and accordingly, we could in the future, be required to comply with impose significant requirements unique to China in order to maintain access to Chinese markets and negatively impact our overall financial performance.